TheUglyAlpaca/AudioSplitterChromeExtension/README.md

 - **Automatic Tab Audio Capture**: Records audio from the current Chrome tab automatically without requiring user selection.
 - **Non-Muting Recording**: Audio continues to play through your speakers/headphones while recording.
 - **Background Recording**: Recording continues even when the extension popup is closed.
-- **Real-time Waveform Visualization**: See live waveform visualization while recording.
+- **Real-time Waveform Visualization**: See live, high-performance waveform visualization while recording.
+- **Optimized Internal Storage**: Recordings are stored internally as WAV to ensure zero-loss quality and eliminate the need for re-conversion when changing export preferences.
 - **Tab Title Naming**: Optional automatic naming using the current tab title (available in Preferences).

 ### Playback & Controls
 - **Play/Pause Controls**: Standard audio playback controls.
 - **Waveform Scrubbing**: Click anywhere on the waveform to seek to that position.
-- **Non-Destructive Trimming**: Use handles on the waveform to select a specific region for playback and export.
+- **Non-Destructive Trimming**: Use handles on the waveform to select a specific region.
+Trim values are automatically persisted and restored for each recording.
 - **Smooth Playhead**: Interpolated playhead movement for smooth visual updates.
 - **Vertical Zoom**: Zoom in/out to increase the waveform's vertical height for detailed manual alignment and viewing.
+- **Persistence & Restore**: Each recording restores its last used trim values and play position when reloaded.
 - **Return to Start**: Reset playback position to the beginning (or start of trim).
 - **Loop Playback**: Toggle loop mode for continuous playback of the selected region.

 ### Format & Preferences
 - **Full Format Support**: Record and export in **WAV**, **WEBM**, **MP3**, or **OGG** formats.
 - **MP3 Encoding**: High-quality MP3 encoding using `lamejs`.
-- **Automatic Conversion**: Existing recordings are automatically converted when format, sample rate, or channel preferences change.
 - **Sample Rate Selection**: Choose from 44.1kHz, 48kHz, 96kHz, or 192kHz.
-- **Channel Mode**: Select mono or stereo recording with visual icons in history.
+- **Channel Mode**: Select mono or stereo.
-- **Bit Depth (WAV)**: Choose 16-bit, 24-bit, or 32-bit for WAV exports.
+- **Bit Depth (WAV)**: Choose 16-bit, 24-bit, or 32-bit for exports.
 - **Volume Normalization**: Optional automatic peak normalization to maximize loudness without clipping.
+- **Instant Configuration**: Preferences change export behavior on-the-fly without requiring re-processing of the original recording.
 - **Persistent Preferences**: All settings are saved and persist across sessions.

 ### Recent Recordings